Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Literature Review

 \section{Literature Review}

-Online resource allocation problems have been widely studied in operations research and computer science, having found applications in domains including online advertising~\cite{msvv}, allocation of food donations to food banks~\cite{lien2014sequential}, and rationing of social goods~\cite{manshadi2021fair} among others.
-One of the most well-studied classes of online allocation problems is online linear programming (OLP), wherein columns of the constraint matrix and coefficients of the linear objective are revealed sequentially to an algorithm designer.
-While the traditional approach to OLP problems has been to develop guarantees for adversarial inputs~\cite{TCS-057,online-tsp-fair}, the often exceedingly pessimistic worst-case guarantees have prompted the study of beyond worst-case methods~\cite{beyond-comp-analysis,roughgarden2018worstcase} for such problems~\cite{Hwang2018OnlineRA,stochastic-matching-beating}.
+Online resource allocation problems have been widely studied in operations research and computer science, and one of the most well-studied classes of such problems is online linear programming (OLP).
+While the traditional approach to OLP problems has been to develop worst-case guarantees~\citep{msvv}, these often pessimistic guarantees have prompted the study of beyond worst-case methods for such problems~\citep{beyond-comp-analysis}.
+As with several beyond worst-case approaches for OLP, we develop algorithms under the stochastic input model, where the input is drawn i.i.d. from some probability distribution.
+However, in contrast to the OLP literature, we study a non-linear concave objective.